piraeusdatastore/piraeus-operator/doc/storage.md

 [VDO]: https://www.redhat.com/en/blog/look-vdo-new-linux-compression-layer

+Note that a LVM configuration for Piraeus will result in volume snapshot creation being disabled.
+If you need volume snapshots, use LVM thin or ZFS.

 #### `lvmThinPools` configuration
 * `name` name of the LINSTOR storage pool.
 Required
 * `volumeGroup` VG to use for the thin pool.
 If you want to use `devicePaths`, you must set this to `""`.